 Wasm

-Wasm Filter allows you to modify the incoming records using Wasm technology.
+The Wasm filter lets you modify the incoming records using Wasm technology.

-Due to the necessity to have a flexible filtering mechanism, it is now possible to extend Fluent Bit capabilities by writing custom filters using built Wasm programs and its runtime.
-A Wasm-based filter takes two steps:
+You can extend Fluent Bit capabilities by writing custom filters using built Wasm programs and its runtime.
+A Wasm-based filter takes the following steps:

-1. (Optional) Compiled as AOT (Ahead Of Time) objects to optimize Wasm execution pipeline
+(Optional) Compile Ahead Of Time (AOT) objects to optimize the Wasm execution pipeline.

-3. Prepare a Wasm program that will be used by the Filter
+Prepare a Wasm program that will be used by the filter.

 The plugin supports the following configuration parameters: